-A de Bruijn sequence can be obtained from a de Bruijn graph by following a Hamiltonian cycle that starts and ends in the vertex $0\cdots 0$.
+A de Bruijn sequence can be obtained from a de Bruijn graph by following a Hamiltonian cycle that starts and ends in the vertex $0 \cdots 0$.
 A Hamiltonian cycle is a cycle that visits each vertex exactly once before returning to the starting vertex.
-For instance, the only Hamiltonian cycle in the graph in the figure above is $00 \to 01 \to 11 \to 10 \to 00$.
+For instance, the only Hamiltonian cycle in the graph in the figure above is $00 \rightarrow 01 \rightarrow 11 \rightarrow 10 \rightarrow 00$.
 This cycle corresponds to the aforementioned de Bruijn sequence 00110.
 One can in fact prove that such a Hamiltonian cycle exists in every de Bruijn graph.

-- 4. Find two different de Bruijn sequences of order 3 by following two different Hamiltonian paths in your de Bruijn graph of order 3 starting in vertex 000. - 5.
-Choose a de Bruijn sequence s(3) of order 3 from the previous question and complete the following table:
+4. Find two different de Bruijn sequences of order 3 by following two different Hamiltonian paths in your de Bruijn graph of order 3 starting in vertex 000.